-Let him be the doctor to a doll or stuffed toy.
-He can "operate" on it, give it "shots" or just apply a Band-Aid.
-He might express his feelings more clearly while he's playing than if you ask him directly.
+Let them be the doctor to a doll or stuffed toy.
+They can "operate" on it, give it "shots" or just apply a Band-Aid.
+They might express their feelings more clearly while playing than if you ask them directly.

-Reassure your child that you'll stay with him when you can and that other people will take care of him if you can't be with him.
+Reassure your child that you'll stay with them when you can and that other people will take care of them if you can't be with them.

 Many of our suggestions for younger children are helpful with this age group as well.
 However, these children understand more than younger children and will ask more questions.

 Explain that the hospital treats children of all ages, with many different medical problems.
-It's important to explain that doctors, nurses and other people at the hospital will do certain tests and procedures to find out what's making him ill or to help make him feel better.
+It's important to explain that doctors, nurses and other people at the hospital will do certain tests and procedures to find out what's making them ill or to help make them feel better.

 Teenagers are able to understand more information about their illness and treatment.
 They may, however, be reluctant to ask questions about things they don't understand.
-Encourage your teenager to talk to his doctors and nurses about his condition.
+Encourage your teenager to talk to their doctors and nurses about their condition.

-Be sure he is included in discussions and decisions about his care so that he will feel independent and more in control.
+Be sure they are included in discussions and decisions about care so that he will feel independent and more in control.
 Your teen may be worried about his privacy.
-Reassure him that the hospital staff will treat him with respect.
+Reassure them that the hospital staff will treat them with respect.

 Even at this age, a familiar object, journal or favorite tape or CD can help your teen feel calmer at the clinic.